automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Guanlong.md

 # Guanlong
-## Description: Probably the first tyrannosaur ever to walk the earth.
+## Probably the first tyrannosaur ever to walk the earth.